Faculty Reviews: Instructional Track

 Procedure

-The review is a substantive evaluation of the Instructional faculty's record in teaching, professional development, and service.
-These evaluations are based on the expectations for teaching, departmental service, and professional development stated in the most recent letter of appointment.
-The College's expectation is that at least 60% of an Instructional faculty's effort will be devoted to teaching organized courses.
+The review is a substantive evaluation of the Instructional faculty's record in teaching, service, and professional activity (practice track).
+These evaluations are based on the expectations for teaching, departmental service, and professional activity (practice track) stated in the most recent letter of appointment and the written standards.
+The college's expectation is that at least 60% of an Instructional faculty's effort will be devoted to teaching organized courses.
 The letter of appointment may state a higher expectation.

 The purpose of the review is to advise the Instructional faculty member on how well they are meeting departmental and collegiate expectations of the appointment and to provide a basis for renewal of the contract and salary recommendations.
 The review report should outline substantive suggestions and specific expectations.
 The instructional faculty member has the right to respond to the review.

-The review of teaching, professional development, and service may be conducted by the DEO or by another faculty member or a faculty committee to whom the DEO delegates the review.
+The review of teaching, service, and professional activity (practice track) may be conducted by the DEO or by another faculty member or a faculty committee to whom the DEO delegates the review.
 The review of teaching must include:

 • student evaluations of teaching solicited in every course and kept on file (usually by the faculty member) for use in faculty reviews,